 text-shadow CSS property.

-Change text selection styling with CSS3.
+Change text selection colors with CSS3.

 Using CSS3 to create a set of columns on your website without having to assign individual layers and (or) paragraphs for each column.
+You can take a look at this example on CodePen.io for a more compelling Newsletter-like layout with CSS3 Columns.

 How to use the evolving CSS standard can enhance some lovely cross-browser tooltips.